-The following tables and graphs compare the 2016 SWC VWQMP temperature and dissolved oxygen measurements to State water quality criteria.
+The following tables and graphs compare the 2017 SWC VWQMP temperature and dissolved oxygen measurements to State water quality criteria.
 Actual discussion of these measurements follows in the Discussion section.
 Tables 1 and 3 follow the format of Oregon's 2012 Integrated Report Assessment Database and 303(d) List.
-Rows ascend by river mile and are grouped by water body: Siuslaw River and Lake Creek for temperature; Siuslaw River, Lake Creek, and Wildcat for dissolved oxygen.
+Rows ascend by river mile in the following order: Siuslaw River, Lake Creek, Wildcat Creek, Munsel Creek, and North Fork Siuslaw for temperature; Siuslaw River, Lake Creek, and Wildcat for dissolved oxygen.
 In column two, logger locations describe the site relative to known tributaries or landmarks, and LASAR IDs refer to DEQ LASAR station identification number and are mapped at the beginning of this section.
 Although the listing for temperature on the Siuslaw River is year-round, the deployment period was during the summer rearing season and the 18°C criterion is the standard during this time.
 The Siuslaw is listed for low DO concentration during the rearing season (June 1st - September 14th) which correlates to our deployment period.
 SWC and DEQ staff deployed loggers on the first date in the range of the Deployment Period column, and retrieved the continuous loggers on the second date.
 The data collected during the deployment period were all checked and validated by DEQ and are final.
-The 2016 Logger Data column follows the model of the Integrated Report Assessment Database format, stating the number of days during the monitoring that the pollutant exceeded the State criterion.
-Additionally, the column contains the date and time of the maxiumum discrete temperature recorded at each site during the deployment period.
+The 2017 Logger Data column follows the model of the Integrated Report Assessment Database format, stating the number of days during the monitoring that the pollutant exceeded the State criterion.
+Additionally, the column contains the exceedance rate, a percentage of the deployment period that the 7-day average maximum was higher than the State sttandard of 18°C. Exceedance rates above 60% are shaded red, 15-59% are shaded green, and those sites that cet the standard (remmained below 18°C during the entire deployment) are shaded blue.